G-Geofrey/fullstack-ds/training/python/py_logging/README.md

 - Messages are forwarded to higher level loggers only if the logging level and filters at the child logger are satisfied.
 - Can be disabled by setting the `propagate` property of the logger to false e.g `logger.propagate=False`.

+### Logger level and handler level
+The logger's level acts as primary filter.
+It determines which log messages are even considered for processing by the logger's ahndlers.
+If a log message's level is below the logger's level, it is discarded immediately.

+The handler's level acts as a secondary filter.
+It determines which log messages, after passign the logger's filter are actually emiited by that specific handler.
+If a log message's level is below the handler's level, it is ignored by that handler.

+### Logger Hierarchy
+Loggers are organized in a hierarchical namespace using dot-separated names. e.g., given `myapp.module.submodule`, `myapp` is a parent of `myapp.module` and `myapp.module` is a child of `myapp`.

+The root logger (named `''`) is the ultimate parent of all loggers.
 ### Propagation
+propagation is the mechanism by which log messages are passed from a logger to its parent loggers in the logger hierarchy.

+**Process**
+1. A log messaged is generated when a logging method (e.g. `logger.infoo()`) is called.
+2. The logger's level is checked.
+If the message's level is below the logger's level, the message is discarded otherwise it is passed to the logger's handlers.
+3. Each handler performs its own level filtering and formatting.
+4. After the logger handlers have processed the message, the logger's propagate attribute is checked.
+If `propagate` is `True` (the default), the message is passed to the logger's parent logger.
+5. The parent logger repeats steps 2-4.
+This process continues up the hierarchy until the roort logger is reached or a logger with `propagate` set to `False` is encountered.

 ```mermaid
 graph TD
     A[Log Message Generated] --> B{Logger Level Check}